What is User Experience Design?

 Topics I’ll cover:

-Studying UX Design, the tools to learn, your UX portfolio, getting a job, the UX process, how to design, user testing, people you’ll work with and ongoing learning.
+Studying for User Experience Designer, the tools to learn, your UX portfolio, getting a job, the UX process, how to design, user testing, people you’ll work with and ongoing learning.

 1. UX Study On Campus: